hpe-storage/scod/docs/partners/vmware/index.md

 node2   csi.vsphere.vmware.com
 ```

-If there are no errors, the vSphere CSI Driver has been successfully deployed.
+If there are no errors, the vSphere CSI driver has been successfully deployed.

 ##### Create a StorageClass